A Tip of the Red Giant Branch Distance of $22.1 \pm 1.2$ Mpc to the Dark Matter Deficient Galaxy NGC1052-DF2 from 40 Orbits of Hubble Space Telescope Imaging: Discussion

 As shown in the bottom panels of Figure\ \ref{fig:discussion}, the relative distance between NGC\,1052--DF2 and NGC\,1052--DF4 is significantly larger than the virial diameter of NGC\,1052, which means that at least one of the galaxies is not bound to the group.
 The virial diameter is $780\pm 54$\,kpc \citep{Forbes2019}, \edit1{calculated from the NGC\,1052 halo mass assuming an NFW profile with concentration parameter $c=7.0$ and }the error comes from their reported velocity dispersion uncertainty.
 NGC\,1052--DF2 is perhaps the most likely candidate for being unbound, given its large radial velocity compared to other galaxies in the group \citep{vanDokkum2018Nature}, and the fact that its distance is only just consistent with that of NGC\,1052.

-Previously proposed formation scenarios for dark matter deficient galaxies fall broadly into two categories: formation within the group and tidal stripping. \edit1{Additionally, NGC\,1052--DF2 and NGC\,1052--DF4 can form from intense early feedback due to their GC systems \citep{Trujillo-Gomez2020,Trujillo-Gomez2021}.} The first group of theories includes formation in the chaotic gas-rich environment of the assembling central galaxy \citep{vanDokkum2018Nature} and formation in a QSO outflow from the central black hole in NGC\,1052.
+Previously proposed formation scenarios for dark matter deficient galaxies fall broadly into two categories: formation within the group and tidal stripping.
+The first group of theories includes formation in the chaotic gas-rich environment of the assembling central galaxy \citep{vanDokkum2018Nature} and formation in a QSO outflow from the central black hole in NGC\,1052.
 In particular, it has been proposed that a high-velocity collision between two gas-rich dwarfs occurring in the protogroup environment could explain both the unusual GCs and the lack of dark matter in these galaxies \citep{Silk2019}.
 The large relative distance and the large relative velocity could be consistent with such scenarios.
 The second category of scenarios involves a progenitor falling into a Milky-Way sized halo, losing gas due to supernova feedback and ram pressure and losing dark matter by tidal stripping \citep{Nusser2020}.
-Tidal stripping of dark matter is possible if the progenitor is on a tightly bound and quite radial orbit, has a cored density structure for the dark halo \citep{Ogiya2018}, and if the accretion happened early on, $z>1.5$ .
-These scenarios are -- at least at face value -- more difficult to reconcile with at least one of the galaxies being no longer bound to the group.
+Tidal stripping of dark matter is possible if the progenitor is on a tightly bound and quite radial orbit, has a cored density structure for the dark halo \citep{Ogiya2021}, and if the accretion happened early on, $z>1.5$.
+These scenarios are -- at least at face value -- more difficult to reconcile with at least one of the galaxies being no longer bound to the group. \edit2{If NGC\,1052--DF2 and NGC\,1052--DF4 formed in isolation, the intense early feedback due to their GC systems could explain their dark matter deficiency \citep{Trujillo-Gomez2020,Trujillo-Gomez2021}.}